tboox/tbox/README.md

 TBOX is a mutli-platform c library for unix, windows, mac, ios, android, etc.

+It is similar to glibc, but more simple and convenience.
-It includes asio, stream, network, container, algorithm, object, memory, database, string, charset, math, libc, libm, utils and other library modules.
+It includes asio, stream, network, container, algorithm, object, memory, database, string, charset, math, regex, libc, libm, utils and other library modules.

 features
 --------